Diagnosis of Chronic Kidney Disease

 Estimated Glomerular Filtration Rate

-Your doctor may recommend a kidney biopsy, unless you have small kidneys or have end-stage renal disease.
-During a kidney biopsy, a small piece of kidney tissue is removed and examined under a microscope.
-The biopsy can tell how much kidney damage has already occurred.
-It also may determine the cause of your kidney disease.
+During a kidney biopsy, a small piece of tissue is removed.
+It’s examined under a microscope.
+The biopsy can tell how much kidney damage there is.
+It also may also help with finding a cause.

 About chronic kidney disease.
 National Kidney Foundation website.
 Available at: https://www.kidney.org/atoz/content/about-chronic-kidney-disease.
 Updated February 15, 2017.
 Accessed June 18, 2018.

 Chronic kidney disease.
 Merck Manual Professional Version website.
 Available at: https://www.merckmanuals.com/professional/genitourinary-disorders/chronic-kidney-disease/chronic-kidney-disease.
 Updated March 2017.
 Accessed June 18, 2018.

 Chronic kidney disease (CKD).
 Family Doctor—American Academy of Family Physicians website.
 Available at: https://familydoctor.org/condition/chronic-kidney-disease-ckd.
 Updated August 9, 2017.
 Accessed June 18, 2018.